-Visually impaired tenant Margo Hogg was a professional cabaret singer until she retired in 1991.
-She wrote dystopian stories of the SuperBlock lift breaking down and sang You'll never walk alone on the first tenantspin CD.
+Alfons Schilling live on tenantspin with his perspectivereversing glasses, 2003 (photograph: Alan Dunn)- tenantspin, Vera Cook on sound editing, Liverpool, 2007 (photograph: Leila Romaya) High-rise tenants were offered round-the-clock sounds from sights they could see or dream of, but not hear.
+Kath Healy sat at her armchair on the twelfth floor gazing out towards Liverpool Cathedral, tuning into channel 44 for the sounds of distant foxes and channel 45 for the sound of the last Mersey ferry of the day.
+Across the Mersey Visually impaired tenant Margo Hogg was a professional cabaret singer until she retired in 1991.
+She wrote dystopian stories of the SuperBlock lift breaking down and sang 'You'll Never Walk Alone' on the first tenantspin CD.
 From the roof of her 14-storey block one can see out across the Mersey Estuary.
-With the Admiralty forbidding bridges over the Mersey, the only methods to travel from Liverpool to the Wirral peninsula are the Ferry or one of the tunnels.
-Since 1993 I have lived over the water in Wallasey.
+With the Admiralty forbidding bridges over the Mersey, the only methods of travelling from Liverpool to the Wirral peninsula are the ferry or one of the tunnels.
+Since 1993 l have lived over the water in Wallasey.
 Our house is three minutes from Central Park, a simple park opened in 1891 and once the grounds of Liscard Hall.
-The building was more recently used as an Art College with alumni including OMD's Andy McCluskey, but on the 7 July 2008 it was razed to the ground.
+The building was more recently used as an art college with alumni including OMD's Andy McCluskey, but on 7 July 2008 it was razed to the ground.

-I went out at night to photograph the remaining rubble of Liscard Hall and used the dark image on the cover of a CD entitled Artists' uses of the word 'revolution'.
-This CD, featuring Douglas Gordon, Sisters of Revolution, art students, Aldous Huxley, Raul

-Castro, Mexican hip-hop, Spanish punk, Herbert Marcuse, youtube amateurs, Chopin, Marcel Duchampe and Chumbawamba, was given away freely and left on buses and in phone boxes.6
+The first All Horizons Club project, Free Tutorials, took place at the end of January and the beginning of February 1999.
+A minibus toured the UK visiting 6 art colleges including Liverpool, with 18 artists giving free tutorials at each institution stopped at.
+No arrangements were made with the arts colleges prior to the visits as the plan was to bypass the institutional system completely.
+Students were encouraged to talk freely about their work with the opportunity of forgetting the commonplace scenarios of complex modular learning, bullyboy tutors and blocked sinks.7 I went out at night to photograph the remaining rubble of Liscard Hall and used the dark image on the cover of a CD entitled Artists' uses of the word 'revolution'.
+This CD, featuring Douglas Gordon, Sisters of Revolution, art students, Aldous Huxley, Raul Castro, Mexican hip-hop, Spanish punk, Herbert Marcuse, YouTube amateurs, Chopin, Marcel Duchamp and Chumbawamba, was given away freely and left on buses and in phone boxes.8 Silence!

-Silence!

-Alan Dunn Soundtrack for a Mersey Tunnel, 2008, empty tunnel photograph: Alan Dunn

-Once a year the Mersey Tunnels are closed to traffic and the public invited to walk through them.
+Once a year the Mersey tunnels are closed to traffic and the public are invited to walk through them.
 I went a few years ago and, approaching the start, I spotted a man wearing a bib with the number 433 on it.
 I explained to him what I had done and exchanged a CD for that bib which I wore through the tunnel.
-Working with tenantspin, I took the 433 bus every day through the Mersey Tunnel to get to work in Liverpool and sat and watched people listen to their iPods or talk on their phones.
-The journeys would last on average 2'33 and signals would drift in and out.

-I put together 433 copies of a CD compilation and arranged for it to be given away freely to travelers at random from the toll booths.
-Exactly who gets a copy is out of my hands, but the publishing of work creates an instant physical relationship, catching people unaware and slipping into their memory like a Guided by Voices tune.7
+Working with tenantspin, I took the 433 bus every day through the Mersey tunnel to get to work in Liverpool and sat and watched people listen to their iPods or talk on their phones.
+The journeys would last on average 2'33" and signals would drift in and out. l put together 433 copies of a CD compilation and arranged for it to be given away freely to travellers at random from the toll booths.
+Exactly who gets a